Do I need an expungement if the charges were dismissed?

 If you were arrested and charges were filed, there likely be a public entry on OSCN.net or ODCR.com (feel free to look) in addition to your criminal record available to law enforcement.
-If your case was dismissed and the statute of limitations has expired, you may be eligible for an expungement right now.
+If your case was dismissed and the statute of limitations has expired, you may be eligible for expunging the dismissal right now.

 There are so many things that having a record stops a person from doing.
-If your charges were dismissed but the statute of limitations has not expired yet, a letter from the District Attorney’s office will be required to to confirm the State of Oklahoma will not be refiling charges.
+If your charges were dismissed, but the statute of limitations has not yet expired, a letter from the District Attorney’s office will be required.
+This letter confirms the State of Oklahoma will not be refiling charges.
 Obtaining a letter confirming the State will not prosecute you again is our job not yours.
 We will deal with the DA’s office on your behalf because we know all about expunging a dismissal and will pursue it for you.